UniqueNetwork/XC-NFT-standard/immutable-xc-nft-standard.md

 The "return" action **must** lead to removing the derivative NFT from the *Staging Area*.
 However, when the owner cross-transfers the NFT to another chain, the "real" NFT **must** remain in the *Staging Area* of the reserve chain until the NFT is cross-transferred back.

+Note: The transfer of the "real" NFT on the originating chain must happen **only** when the derivative NFT is burned (the reserve-based model implies this).
+However, it is the sole responsibility of the chain hosting the derivative NFT to burn it when transferred to another chain.

 ### The Clearance Procedure

 When the derivative NFT is located in the *Staging Area*, the *destination non-reserve chain* can execute the *Clearance Precedure* of the given metadata blob for the given NFT on the *Beneficiery's* demand.